≡ Menu

 1. Gift: A parent may purchase a life insurance policy on a child as a gift to provide them with financial protection.

-2. Business: A business owner may purchase a life insurance policy on a key employee as a way to protect the business from the financial loss of that employee.
+2. Business: A business owner may purchase a life insurance policy on a key employee to protect the business from the financial loss of that employee.

-3. Estate planning: An individual may purchase a life insurance policy on an aging parent as a way to provide for their care and support, and to ensure that their assets are distributed according to their wishes.
+3. Estate planning: An individual may purchase a life insurance policy on an aging parent to provide for their care and support and ensure that their assets are distributed according to their wishes.

 It’s important to note that the type of ownership can affect the policy’s tax status and the rights and responsibilities of the policyholder and the insured.
 It’s always best to consult with a financial advisor or insurance agent to understand the implications of each type of ownership and what best meets your needs.